Suspicious Transaction/Activity Reports (STRs/SARs)

 - The Financial Institution or Listed Business has knowledge or reasonably suspects that any entity named in the Court Order has property or funds within the Financial Institution or Listed Business; or

 - There is a transaction being conducted by a person involving property or funds owned or controlled, whether directly or indirectly, by an entity named in the Court Order in the form made by the Economic Sanctions Act, Chap 81:05, the Economic Sanctions Reporting Form

 In accordance with section 22AB of the Anti -Terrorism Act (the ATA), as amended, all FIs and LBs must report Terrorists’ Funds immediately and without delay to the Financial Intelligence Unit (the FIUTT).

-All Reporting Entities are required to consult the UN 1267 List and the Consolidated List to verify whether any designated entity or listed entity has funds in the financial institution or listed business.
+All Reporting Entities are required to consult the United Nations Security Council Resolution (UNSCR) 1267/1989/2253 Sanctions List , the United Nations 1988 Sanctions Committee List and Trinidad and Tobago Consolidated List of Court Orders) to verify whether any designated entity or listed entity has funds in the financial institution or listed business.

 - After consulting the Lists, if the Reporting Entity knows or has reasonable grounds to believe that a designated entity or listed entity has property or funds in Trinidad and Tobago, the Reporting Entity MUST IMMEDIATELY WITHOUT DELAY take the following action:

 - Orally, via telephone, inform the FIUTT, that they have property or funds belonging to an individual or legal entity falling into a category identified; and